Why Emotion Is More Important Than Understanding

 It supersedes learning.

-Teaching is a minor act that in itself causes nothing; understanding is the detonator, and emotion is the mushroom cloud.
+Teaching is a minor act that in itself causes nothing; understanding is disruptive–it breaks the surface of the water, but it’s the lingering emotional response to that understanding that ripples forever.